Big Data Bowl

 Powered by Amazon Web Services (AWS), contestants use traditional football data and Next Gen Stats to analyze and rethink trends and player performance, while also advancing the way football is played and coached.
 The Big Data Bowl aims to engage and empower the football analytics community to drive innovation.

-Other Pro Football Focus (PFF) scouting data and advanced statistics such as expected points and win probability were also included.
-As in the 2019-2023 Big Data Bowls, the 2024 Big Data Bowl is hosted by Kaggle, the world’s largest community of machine learning practitioners, learners, and researchers.
+As in the 2019-2025 Big Data Bowls, the 2026 Big Data Bowl is hosted by Kaggle, the world’s largest community of machine learning practitioners, learners, and researchers.

 The Big Data Bowl Structure